 Get Your Fill of Tax Day Freebies

-There are few people in this world who don't appreciate getting something for free, and luckily, one of the most popular days for restaurants to offer something gratis takes place in April: Tax Day.
-Fast food and nationwide chains in particular will offer some sort of freebie on April 16, and if the offers are anything like last year, then you should be on the lookout for opportunities to get a free cup of coffee, free breakfast foods, or free side orders or desserts with the purchase of an entrée.
-We also found Office Depot's promotion last year, in which the store amusingly offered to shred 5 lbs. of documents for free, an enticing option.
+There are few people in this world who don't appreciate getting something for free, and one of the most popular days for restaurants to offer something gratis takes place in April: Tax Day.
+Fast food and nationwide chains in particular frequently offer some sort of freebie on April 15.
+If it's anything like last year, then you should be on the lookout for opportunities to get a free cup of coffee, free breakfast foods, or free side orders or desserts with the purchase of an entrée.

 Wait Until Black Friday to Upgrade Your Vacuum

-Many sources suggest buying a new vacuum cleaner in the spring, and as ideal and motivating as that may sound, according to our archives, there are almost twice as many deals on these handy home appliances in October and November.
+Spring cleaning is a popular time to buy a new vacuum cleaner, but as ideal and motivating as that sounds, there are more than twice as many deals on these handy home appliances in November, according to our archives.
 Moreover, the quality of the deals will be better in the fall as well, as we typically see a higher number of Editors' Choice discounts in particular.
 So make do with your cleaner for now and upgrade in a few months time instead.

 Put Off a Mattress Purchase Until Memorial Day